wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 To assign security groups to an app

 1. Sign in to the Microsoft Store for Business or Microsoft Store for Education.
-1. Click Manage, and then choose Products & services.
+1. Select Manage, and then choose Products & services.
 1. Find an app, choose the ellipses, and then choose View license details.
-1. Click Private store availability, select Specific groups, and then click Assign groups.
+1. Select Private store availability, select Specific groups, and then Select Assign groups.
-1. Enter a name or email address for the security group you want to use, and then click Add groups.
+1. Enter a name or email address for the security group you want to use, and then Select Add groups.

 #### Manage application licenses

 For each app in your inventory, you can view and manage license details.
-This give you another way to assign apps to people in your organization.
+This gives you another way to assign apps to people in your organization.
 It also allows you to reclaim app licenses after they've been assigned to people, or claimed by people in your organization.

 To view license details

 1. Sign in to Microsoft Store for Education.
-1. Click **Manage**, and then choose **Products & services**.
+1. Select **Manage**, and then choose **Products & services**.
-1. Click an app you want to manage.
+1. Select an app you want to manage.
 1. On the app details page, you'll see the names of people in your organization who have installed the app and are using one of the licenses.
 From here, you can:
     - Assign the app to other people in your organization.
     - Reclaim app licenses.
     - View app details.
-    - Add the app to your private store, if it is not in the private store.
+    - Add the app to your private store, if it isn't in the private store.

 You can assign the app to more people in your organization, or reclaim licenses.

 To assign an app to more people

-- On the app page, click **Assign users**, type the email address for the person that you're assigning the app to, and click **Assign**.
+- On the app page, Select **Assign users**, type the email address for the person that you're assigning the app to, and Select **Assign**.

 To reclaim licenses

-- On the app page, choose the person you want to reclaim the license from, click the ellipses, and then click **Reclaim licenses**.
+- On the app page, choose the person you want to reclaim the license from, Select the ellipses, and then Select **Reclaim licenses**.

 Microsoft Store updates the list of assigned licenses.